niess/extract-manylinux/README.md

   `extract_manylinux/bin/` (or alternativelly under `$HOME/.local/bin`).
 Note
   that we used version `0.14.3` during our tests.

+## Usage

-- An extracted Manylinux image.
-For instance, using `docker` one can produce a tarball of an aarch64 image, as
+- Manylinux image(s) must first be exported to a local folder, for instance using the [download.py](examples/download.py) script.
+Alternatively, using `docker` one can produce a tarball of an image, for instance as

   ```bash
   docker export $(docker create quay.io/pypa/manylinux2014_aarch64) \